Obama faces sharp repudiation and a legacy nightmare

 The tone of the just-concluded presidential contest is perhaps the best reflection of his inability to improve the tenor of American political life.
 When he announced his presidential run in 2007, Obama decried the "the smallness of our politics" and vowed to reform Washington.

-Eight years later, the race to succeed him devolved into one of the darkest national election races in memory, a bitter and ugly fight between two deeply unpopular candidates.
+Eight years later, the race to succeed devolved into one of the darkest national election races in memory, a bitter and ugly fight between two deeply unpopular candidates.

-"It's one of the few regrets of my presidency that the rancor and suspicion between the parties has gotten worse instead of better," Obama said during his State of the Union address in February of this year.
-The situation has hardly improved since.
+"It's one of the few regrets of my presidency that the rancor and suspicion between the parties has gotten worse instead of better," Obama said in his final State of the Union address earlier this year.

-As he campaigned for Clinton last week, Obama offered a reflection that this year's contest was about something bigger than his own set of plans.

-"There is something more fundamental at stake in this election than just policies and programs," he told a nighttime rally in Charlotte.
-"What's at stake right now is the character of our country."